davidawad/davidawad.github.io/_posts/2017-08-20-fight-tickets.md

   <p data-section-id="1" class="commentable-section">

   <li>
-  Send your ticket to the <b>county seat</b>!
-If at this point he has decides to write you a ticket, ask if you can have it sent to the county seat.
+  <b>COUNTY SEAT:</b> If at this point he has decides to write you a ticket, ask if you can have it sent to the county seat.
 The <b>county seat</b> is the main branch in the county of where the ticket is issued.
 There are two reasons to do this:
     <ul>
       <li>
         First, the main branch is usually not the officer’s home branch, sometimes it might be pretty far.
 This means he is less likely to show up in court should he have to go, because it is more work for him to drive there.
       </li>
       <li>
         Second, the ticket might get lost in the process.
 It's not that likely, but whatever you can do to put things in your favor.
 If he asks why, just tell him that you work near there or something.
-He cannot refuse this right and if he does **take note of it**.
+He cannot refuse this right and if he does <b>take note of it</b>.
       </li>
     </ul>
   </li>